 Coupling net terms with an incentive for early payment may be just that edge that you could leverage to keep your customers loyal.
 Early payment plans are not only a great way to gain customer loyalty, it also provides an opportunity for you to receive full payment of your accounts receivables sooner.

 While there are many positives to offering net terms, there are a few things to be aware of.
 Your billing cycle will become longer, some customers will not pay at all, and there is more overhead.
+It can also add complexity to your accounting software (quickbooks) or invoicing software.
+Small business owners may not want to take on the financial risk either.
 But for many businesses, the advantages outweigh the disadvantages.

-Repayment will take longer if you offer net terms.
-The payment cycle will extend, and your operations will need to change to accommodate a more extended payment cycle.
-This change will affect your working capital, as well.
+Repayment will take longer if you offer net terms and may affect your profit margin.
+The payment cycle will extend, and your operations will need to change to accommodate a more extended payment cycle with a 30 or 60 day period.
+Deferring when your client pays will affect your working capital, as well.
 At first, working capital may significantly decrease, but once the payment cycle becomes routine, working capital should go back to previous levels.
+Be clear about any percent discount and outline when the invoice is payable.

 New terms may need to be negotiated with suppliers since working capital may not initially be available.
 As your payment terms get extended due to offering net terms, supplier terms, in turn, may need to extend as well.
 Otherwise, the company may experience a cash flow crunch in which money is not available to meet immediate expenses.